alankrantas/pxt-MAX7219_8x8/README.md

 ## Modules Wiring

-For the first module, connect it to micro:bit as follows:
+For the module at the head of the chain, connect it to micro:bit as follows:

 * VCC -> 3.3V or 5V (both works; using 5V make the LEDs a bit brighter, which is more preferable for some people.)
 * GND -> GND